 The cyclic control stick is a curved tube extending from the floor up between the legs of the pilot.
 The direction of stick movement results in a change of the plane of rotation of the main rotor and will produce a corresponding directional movement of the helicopter through the longitudinal and lateral modes of flight.
-The stick grip incorporates a trigger-type switch used for radio transmissions and intercom; a trim switch located on the top of the cyclic stick grip to control the longitudinal and lateral stick forces; and a push-button switch configured for an avionics or equipment installation option.
-Prior to S/N 2167, this switch is configured to turn the forward landing light on and off.
+The stick grip incorporates a trigger-type switch used for radio transmissions and intercom, a trim switch located on the top of the cyclic stick grip to control the longitudinal and lateral stick forces, and a push-button switch to turn the forward landing light on and off.